Nikita2662/josies-list/README.md

-# Josies List
+# Josie's List
 35L collaborative project Fall 2024

 ## Description
-Josies List is a localized marketplace for UCLA students to buy and sell items in different categories such as clothing, textbooks, and dorm items.
+Josie's List is a localized marketplace for UCLA students to buy and sell items in different categories such as clothing, textbooks, and dorm items.

 ## Key Features